Stick-slip in a stack: how slip dissonance reveals aging: Numerical model

-Macroscopic stress $\Sigma$, defined as the equivalent deviatoric part of the macroscopic stress tensor $\Sigma_{ij} \equiv \int \sigma_{ij}(\vec{r}) d\vec{r}$ with $\sigma_{ij}(\vec{r})$ the stress at a material point (i.e.\ at an integration point in our spatial discretization), and $\vec{r}$ the position.
+\textit{Units.} Macroscopic stress $\Sigma$, defined as the equivalent deviatoric part of the macroscopic stress tensor $\Sigma_{ij} \equiv \int \sigma_{ij}(\vec{r}) d\vec{r}$ with $\sigma_{ij}(\vec{r})$ the deviatoric stress at a material point (i.e.\ at an integration point in our spatial discretization), and $\vec{r}$ the position.
 Thereby $\Sigma^2 \equiv 2 \Sigma_{ij} \Sigma_{ij}$.
 All reported stresses have been normalized by the typical yield stress.
-The rotation of the lever $\gamma$ is defined in \cref{fig:1}.
-The numerical results are normalized by $\gamma_0$, which is defined as the rotation corresponding to a yield event in a system in which all blocks of the first interface ($i = 1$) have a yield strain equal to the typical yield strain.
+For the numerical results, $\gamma$ is normalized by $\gamma_0$, which is defined as the shear corresponding to a yield event in a system in which all blocks of the first interface ($i = 1$) have a yield strain equal to the typical yield strain.